Weifan-Lu/TiMEpy/TidalStrain2/Readme.md

 # TidalStrain.2

 TidalStrain.2 is a tool for calculating the theoretical tidal response.
-Originally developed by Dr. Fuyuki Hirose, this software is associated with research into the tidal forcing of interplate earthquakes.
+Originally developed by Dr.` Fuyuki Hirose`, this software is associated with research into the tidal forcing of interplate earthquakes.

 ## Download
 The original TidalStrain.2 package is available for download from Dr. Fuyuki Hirose's website: